dyaso/klein-ported-to-rust/README.md

 # klein-ported-to-rust
 Incomplete (as of mid October 2020) Rust port of Jeremy Ong's [SIMD-enabled projective geometric algebra library, "Klein"](https://www.jeremyong.com/klein/).
+Most intrinsics code ported from [the C# port](https://github.com/Ziriax/KleinSharp) which had already gone through the C++ templates and expanded the preprocessor macros.

 Run `cargo run --example spinning_tetrahedron` to see an example drawn using a [Druid](https://github.com/linebender/druid) window.